TomSchimansky/CustomTkinter/Readme.md

 ### How to use macOS dark mode?
 If you have a python version with Tcl/Tk >= 8.6.9, then you can enable the macOS darkmode.
 Currently only the anaconda python versions have Tcl/Tk >= 8.6.9.
+So if you want a dark window titlebar, you have to install anaconda python version or miniconda.
 ```python
 import tkinter
 import customtkinter